daddydave/urdustuff/README.md

 ## How To Type Urdu (daddydave).apkg

 Anki flashcards to accompany a YouTube video I made.
 I intended the [How To Type Urdu](https://youtu.be/hWgh3ceHAeQ) video to stand alone, since a lot of the Urdu typing mnemonics are obvious, such as a t for ت and r for ر.
 So please watch the video first, perhaps more than once.
-But x for ش is not so obvious, and it is for these for which I ended up creating Anki flashcards.
+But x for ش is harder to remember.
+For the harder to remember mnemonics, I ended up creating an Anki flashcards package.
 Ideally for me, you don't need an explanation of Spaced Repetition Systems and why Anki is the best.
-I will simply say you may want to immediately suspend every card tagged #TypeUrduSoundalikes to hide most of the "obvious" ones.
+I will simply say you may want to immediately suspend every card tagged *TypeUrduSoundalikes* to hide most of the "obvious" ones.

 ## urdu_multisearch.html